kcctl/kcctl/README.md

   config    Sets or retrieves the configuration of this client get       Displays information about connector plug-ins, connectors, and
               loggers
-  delete    Deletes the specified connector restart   Restarts a connector or task describe  Displays detailed information about the specified resource apply     Applies the given file for registering or updating a connector help      Displays help information about the specified command patch     Modify a configuration of the connector
+  describe  Displays detailed information about the specified resource apply     Applies the given file for registering or updating a connector patch     Modifies the configuration of a connector or logger restart   Restarts a connector or task delete    Deletes the specified connector help      Displays help information about the specified command
 ```

 ## Development